quat1024/i4/README.md

 i will finish this mod or god help me

-- archloom in compile-only mode
-- no arch api
-- neoforge is not implemented at all yet (and `runClient` doesn't work)
+this used to be archloom but it wasn't working for me, and i'm more interested in neoforge anyway

 ## on gens